-SORP requires disclosure of the number of staff (average monthly full time equivalent) undertaking a trust's charitable activities.
+SORP requires disclosure of the average number full time equivalent (FTE) staff undertaking a trust's charitable activities.
 EFA requires such an analysis for all staff at the trust; again split by employment status.
 To allow for an audit trail we require trusts to complete their SORP disclosures and then provide additional fuller disclosures for all staff employed by the company.